Solar Hot Water (Solar Thermal)

 - Well-insulated, with 2-3 inches of foam insulation to ensure minimal heat loss overnight from solar heated-water

-- Properly sized for your household's needs; it should neither be too small, so that it stressed to keep up with demand, or too large, so that solar is never effective at provided a significant fraction of the home's domestic hot water needs
+- Properly sized for your household's needs; it should neither be too small (so that it has difficulty keeping up with demand), or too large (so that solar is never effective at providing a significant fraction of the home's domestic hot water needs)

 For installations with an oil boiler as backup, we choose Stiebel Eltron tanks as they manufacture the best dual coil solar storage tank on the market.
 Stiebel's purpose-built tanks are super-insulated with 3 inches of urethane foam to store precious BTUs harvested from the sun and its two internal heat exchange coils allow for easy integration with almost any boiler-based heating system.
 This porcelain-lined steel tank comes with a built-in sacrificial anode rod with a wear indicator that is easy to view and replace if necessary.

-For systems requiring electric backup, we typically will install an 80 or 119 gallon Caleffi solar tank, and 2" of non-CFC rigid foam insulation which offer R16 insulating value.
+For systems requiring electric backup, we typically will install an 80 or 119 gallon Caleffi solar tank, comprised of 2" of non-CFC rigid foam insulation which offers R16 insulating value.

 The "brains" of the solar hot water system is the pump station.
 Ours feature a high-quality 3-speed circulator, check valve/ball valve, pressure relief valve, fill and drain ports, flow meter and sight glass, temperature gauge and pressure gauge.
 System operation is governed by a variable speed differential temperature solar controller that is able to harvest more solar energy than DC-based systems.
 Our smarter RESOL controllers will harvest more thermal energy than a solar-panel + pump system during low-light situations such as early in the morning and in overcast conditions.